September 14, 2025

 └─nvme0n1p7 259:7 0 447G 0 part /

 We can get some hints from the partition size.
-To check the contents of a partition, we can temporarily mount it:
+To confirm we have the right partition, we can temporarily mount it to view its contents.

 sudo mount -t ntfs-3g /dev/nvme0n1p5 /mnt/data

-Here, nvme0n1p5 is the partition to be mounted, and /mnt/data is the mount point.
+Here, nvme0n1p5 is the partition to be mounted, and /mnt/data is the folder it’ll be mounted to.

 To permanently mount a drive, we create an entry in the file system table /etc/fstab.
 Edit it with sudo to add this line: